MuhammadUmer241/MuhammadUmer241/README.md

 - New advancements in AI, Data Science Techniques and Deep learning frameworks

+# <p align="center">Plans For Future:<p>
+- Build Strong Foundation in Deep Learning
+- Learn NLP to extract info from Textual Data
+- Work on Audio and Video Datasets

+-
-# How to reach me:
+# <p align="center">How to reach me:<p>
 - Email: umernadeem241@gmail.com
 - LinkedIn: https://www.linkedin.com/in/muhammad-umer-881466293/